 - Event timeline

-Instana is an APM vendor that was acquired by IBM as of December 2020.
+Instana is an APM vendor that was acquired by IBM in December 2020.
 If full automation of APM is one of your key requirements then Instana will likely meet a number of your expectations.
 The platform's automation features extend to the discovery, mapping and configuration of cloud-native applications.

 - Service dependency map